Configuration

 The status card shows:

-- Active License: License is valid and verified
+- Active License: License is valid and verified, with expiration date and days remaining

 - License Expired: License has expired, application is read-only